NABrown843/ZTM-Python/README.md

  Section 3 - Python Basics (finished)

  Day 3 thoughts: I'm moving through pretty fast (2x speed on videos), so it seems like there is a lot to take in.
 Concepts are familiar, but methods/syntax are obviously different.
 Not difficult yet, but I'm hoping going through this fast will still allow it to stick enough that I can do some of the upcoming exercises or exercises in Ardit Sulce's 100 Python Problems course (starting in conjunction with this course after finishing Section 5: Developer Environment) without having to reference too much.
 The exercises sprinkled in are going well, but I am ready to work on an actual problem.
 Not a fault of the course, it's markets as Zero/Beginner, so I understand crawling->walking->running->to the moon?
 Looking forward to starting Python Basics 2 tomorrow where we'll get into some of the usual suspects like loops, conditional logic, etc.

+ # 1/18/2022
+ Section 4 - Python Basics (begin)

+ Day 4 thoughts: Getting into conditional logic, loops, and functions now.
+Enjoying the course and the fact that Andrei promotes searching for answers on your own for some things.
+The lack of parentheses and semi-colons is hard to get used to, but other than that, things are still going well.
+Looking forward to more exercises.